jeremydaly/lambda-api/README.md

 ## Configuration

 Require the `lambda-api` module into your Lambda handler script and instantiate it.
 You can initialize the API with an optional `version` which can be accessed via the `REQUEST` object and a `base` path.
-The base path can be used to route multiple versions to different instances.

 ```javascript
 // Require the framework and instantiate it with optional version and base parameters